blue-rpc/docs/server/docs/procedures.md

 These 2 generic arguments are essential for the subsequent validation and typescript generation

 The query should either be “any” or a struct
 The output can be of any type depending on your needs.
-Leave it at your own risk on ‘any’ if you do not care what the resulting response body will look like.
-If the query argument is “any” that means that you do not care about the query parameters that the users will send.
+If the query / output argument is “any” that means that you do not care about the query parameters that the users will send.

 <important>
 The order that you pass in your generic arguments does matter.
 The first argument should always be for query parameters and the second one should always be the output.
 In the case of mutations, the first argument is for the query, the second one is for the input and the third is for the output